forgente/docs/versioned_docs/version-1.22/index.md

 :::warning

 Gitea has never sent commits to upstream or cherry-pick commits from upstream.
 So Gitea is totally not compatible with Gogs.
 No any gurantee it can work if you upgrade from Gogs to Gitea.
-The recommands method is to migrate repositories from Gogs to Gitea.
+The recommanded method is to migrate repositories from Gogs to Gitea.

 :::